 To do it right, remove the mask carefully and toss it into the wash.
 Use the warmest water allowed for the fabric used to make the mask.

 If you don’t plan on doing laundry right after wearing the mask, you can wash it by hand.
 The CDC recommends creating a bleach solution consisting of:

 - 5 tablespoons (1/3 cup) household bleach per gallon of room-temperature water, or

 - 4 teaspoons household bleach per quart of room-temperature water

 Soak the mask in the bleach solution, letting it sit for five minutes.
 Then, rinse it with cool or room-temperature water.
 You should not use the mask until it is completely dry.

-Remember to wash your hands thoroughly after removing your mask, which might have become contaminated with the virus.
+Remember to wash your hands thoroughly after removing your mask, the exterior of which might have become contaminated with the virus.
 For more, read “Beware These 7 Hand-Washing Mistakes.”